enonic/enonic/xp/7.0/userstore-refactoring.md

   - Adapt messages

 Note:
-  Do not touch PrincipalPropertyNames.USER_STORE_KEY Do not touch the Virtual Host config
+  - Leave untouched the data (PrincipalPropertyNames.USER_STORE_KEY)
+  - Leave untouched the virtual host config
+  - In many cases, "ID Provider" was used correctly and should not be changed.
+For example, the ID Provider controller should remain under /idprovider/idprovider.js and the ID Provider URL (*/_/idprovider/<userstore>/*) should be left untouched.

-## Step2: Data refactoring
+## Feature2: Data refactoring
 - PrincipalPropertyNames.USER_STORE_KEY
 - Dump migration

-## Step3: Enable ID Providers for a VHOST Mapping
+## Feature3: Enable ID Providers for a VHOST Mapping

 Modify VHost configuration